auanasgheps/snapraid-aio-script/README.md

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.

 **OMV5 and SnapRAID plugin**

 Ignore the page at OMV GUI > Services > SnapRAID > Diff Script Settings, since it only applies to the plugin's built-in script.
 Also don't forget to remove from scheduling such built-in script.

+# Upgrade
+If you are using a previous version of the script, please move your preferences to the new `script-config.sh`.
+Version 3.0 requires the updated config file and it's likely to happen in the future.

 # Known Issues
 - Hard disk spin down does not work: they are immediately woken up.
 The script probably does not handle this correctly while running.